ozdemirburak/laravel-9-simple-cms/README.md

 <a name="step2"></a>
 ### Step 2: Install Dependencies

-If you have downloaded the repository using git clone, then change your directory to that folder: `cd CUSTOM_DIRECTORY` or if you have installed the file via zip, then within that folder, open your terminal.
-To install the composer dependencies you need to have composer installed, if you don't have composer, install it first `curl -s https://getcomposer.org/installer | php` then `php composer.phar install` or if you have composer installed and globally, then just run `composer install`.
+To install the composer dependencies you need to have composer installed, if you don't have composer installed, then [follow these instructions](https://getcomposer.org/download/).
+Then run, `composer install` within your `CUSTOM_DIRECTORY`.

 As this project relies on bower and gulp heavily, you need to install them.
 To install node and npm follow one of the techniques explained within this [link](https://gist.github.com/isaacs/579814).
 Then `npm install --global gulp bower` to install gulp and bower globally.
 Finally, to install Laravel project dependencies, run `npm install`.

-After installing node modules, install javascript and style based dependencies run `bower install`, to combine the javascript and style files run `gulp --production`.
+After installing node modules, install javascript and style based dependencies run `bower install`, to combine the javascript and style files run `gulp`.

 Rename your `.env.example` file as `.env` and change the variables as your own.
 If you have any variables with any spaces, double quote them, for instance, if you have a variable that equals to John Doe, use "John Doe" instead.

 Finally, to generate a unique application key, run `php artisan key:generate`.